 Strawberry Plains is a somewhat small town located in the state of Tennessee.
-With a population of 13,647 people and three constituent neighborhoods, Strawberry Plains is the 44th largest community in Tennessee.
+With a population of 13,965 people and three constituent neighborhoods, Strawberry Plains is the 44th largest community in Tennessee.

 Strawberry Plains is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Strawberry Plains is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Strawberry Plains who work in office and administrative support (19.30%), sales jobs (12.98%), and management occupations (6.84%).
+There are especially a lot of people living in Strawberry Plains who work in office and administrative support (19.72%), sales jobs (11.72%), and management occupations (6.84%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Strawberry Plains is worth considering.

 The people who call Strawberry Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Strawberry Plains residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Strawberry Plains include German, English, Italian, and Scottish.
+Important ancestries of people in Strawberry Plains include German, Irish, English, Italian, and Scots-Irish.